QUALIFICATIONS, DEADLINES & CHECKLIST

 - Essays: Two essays are required: a personal essay and a scholarship essay.

-- Interview (optional): Students who submit all supporting materials and complete their application may be invited to interview with an admission representative or alumnus of the College.
-No applicant is at a disadvantage if an interview cannot be arranged.
+- Interview: Students who submit all supporting materials and complete their application may be invited to interview with an admission representative or alumnus of the College.

 - Test Scores (optional): Applicants are encouraged to submit their ACT or SAT scores if they feel the scores are representative of their academic abilities.